canonical/ubuntu-packaging-guide/introduction-to-ubuntu-development.rst

-Every time a new version of an application is released, or when someone makes a change to the source code that goes into Ubuntu, the source package must be uploaded to the build machines to be compiled.
+Every time a new version of an application is released, or when someone makes a change to the source code that goes into Ubuntu, the source package must be uploaded to Launchpad's build machines to be compiled.
 The resulting binary packages then are distributed to the archive and its mirrors in different countries.
 The URLs in ``/etc/apt/sources.list`` point to an archive or mirror.
 Every day CD images are built for a selection of different Ubuntu flavours.
 Ubuntu Desktop, Ubuntu Server, Kubuntu and others specify a list of required packages that get on the CD.
 These CD images are then used for installation tests and provide the feedback for further release planning.